tombye/trexit/_posts/2017-09-11-camino-stages-5-to-7.markdown

 ## Nuts

 A couple of days ago Tom got hit on the head by something falling from a tree.
 It looked a bit like a green fig but it wasn't as heavy.
-City kids that we are, it took us a few conversations with other people to discover that it was a walnut.
+City kids that we are, it took us a few conversations with other people to discover that it was an almond.

-We made a few laboured jokes about Tom not knowing a walnut if it hit him on the head and resolved to eat the next one we saw.
+We made a few laboured jokes about Tom not knowing an almond if it hit him on the head and resolved to eat the next one we saw.

 Here's Tom cracking his nuts!